Skip to Main Content

 Undergraduate students are engaged beyond the classroom in this collaborative and creative endeavor to design and formulate content for a physics textbook.
 Aimed at a sophomore level class required of most STEM majors, the side-by-side treatment of electricity and magnetism in this unique text fills an obvious yet overlooked void in the approach taken by available textbooks for this course.
 Incorporating student perspectives from a multitude of backgrounds enhances this creative effort – participating students include Physics, History, and English majors, adding further diversity to the group of student contributors spanning Biology, Mechanical Engineering, Computer Science, Math, and Philosophy.

-Debbie Wang | Department of Psychology
+Debbie Wang | Department of Psychological and Brain Sciences

-Olutola Akindipe | Department of Psychology
+Olutola Akindipe | Department of Psychological and Brain Sciences

 The role of culture in behavior and cognition: Study abroad exploration in Africa

 This is an exploratory project for a study abroad course to Africa.
-This study abroad course will be cross listed in the Africana Studies program and the Department of Psychology.
+This study abroad course will be cross listed in the Africana Studies program and the Department of Psychological and Brain Sciences.
 The goal of the course is to provide our students a first-hand experiential awareness and knowledge of different sociocultural environments and exposure to the cultural similarities and differences between Africa and the United States.
 Also, students will be able to examine and reflect on the role of culture in behavior and cognition and relate the cultural experiences to the understanding of major psychological concepts, principles, and theories.
 There will be organized lectures and meetings with faculty and students at a local university, visits to historical and cultural attractions sites, and engagement with civic and community leaders, among others.

 Amy Keagy | Department of Biology